 Design is something that most people think they can do, but you can tell almost instantly when something is deigned professionally and when someone with “paint” has had a go.
 You might think that you’re Ethan Allan but you’re probably more of a Lisa Frank… Whether or not we like it, we all judge books by their covers, and first impressions definitely count.
-When it comes to standing out it’s important to follow the best practices of B2B web design, especially as you do not want potential leads landing on your homepage and bouncing out because it looks:
+When it comes to B2B inbound marketing and aiming to stand out, it’s important to follow the best practices of B2B web design, especially as you do not want potential leads landing on your homepage and bouncing out because it looks:

 - Too Loud